kylevedder/kylevedder.github.io/misc/mujoco_py.md

-// Setting up mujoco-py for on-screen and off-screen rendering via GLEW and EGL library configuration
+HEADER Setting up mujoco-py for on-screen and off-screen rendering via GLEW and EGL library configuration

 # Setting up `mujoco-py` for use with on-screen and off-screen rendering